Large covariance matrix estimation via penalized log-det heuristics: Simulation study

-In the end, we calculate the following metrics for sparsity pattern recovery: \begin{itemize} \item $poserr=\frac{pos-wr}{pos}$, where $pos-wr$ are the positive elements estimated as zero or negative by mistake; \item $negerr=\frac{neg-wr}{pos}$, where $neg-wr$ are the negative elements estimated as zero or positive by mistake; \item $zeroerr=\frac{zero-wr}{pos}$, where $zero-wr$ are the zero elements estimated as positive or negative by mistake. \end{itemize} These measures are averaged over the $N$ replicates.
+In the end, we calculate the following metrics for sparsity pattern recovery: \begin{itemize} \item $poserr=(pos)^{-1}{pw}$, where $pw$ are the positive elements mislabeled as zero or negative and $pos$ is the number of positive elements; \item $negerr=(neg)^{-1}{nw}$, where $nw$ are the negative elements mislabeled as zero or positive and $neg$ is the number of negative elements; \item $zeroerr=(nn)^{-1}{zw}$, where $zw$ are the zero elements mislabeled as positive or negative and $nn$ is the number of null elements. \end{itemize} The averages of these quantities over the $N$ replicates are reported.

-Tables \ref{tab:scenario1}, \ref{tab:scenario2}, \ref{tab:scenario3}, and \ref{tab:scenario4} report simulation results with respect to UNALCE-ld, ALCE-ld, UNALCE-F, and ALCE-F, for Scenarios 1,2,3,4, respectively.
-First, we can note that the latent rank is perfectly recovered by all methods.
-The UNALCE estimates have a consistent advantage over ALCE ones for what concerns the latent variance proportion $\theta$, which is an important parameter in factor modelling.
-This advantage increases as $\theta$ and $p$ increase.
-This fact reflects upon the metrics on eigenvalue estimation.
-Concerning the performance metrics, we can see that log-det based estimates tend to be slightly more accurate than Frobenius ones under Scenario 4, that presents a large $p/n$.
-Concerning the sparsity pattern metrics, we note that, as $p/n$ and $S_{min,off}$ increase, the sparsity pattern recovery gets increasingly worse.